The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 1 h 31 m

 Trains per day

-Trains from Sunderland to York cover the 66 miles (107 km) long journey taking on average 1 h 25 min with our travel partners like Grand Central Trains, First Transpennine Express, London North Eastern Railway or Northern Rail.
-Normally, there are 25 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £17, you can find the cheapest train ticket for as low as £12.
+Trains from Sunderland to York cover the 66 miles long journey taking on average 1 h 38 min with our travel partners like London North Eastern Railway, Northern Rail, Grand Central Trains, Cross Country or Transpennine Express.
+There are direct train services available.
+While the average ticket price for this journey costs around £25, you can find the cheapest train ticket for as low as £22.
 Travellers depart most frequently from Sunderland and arrive in York.

 There are over 50 trains between Sunderland and York each day, with an average journey time of around 1.5 hours.
 On weekdays and weekends, services directly or have one change.

 There are dozens of trains from Sunderland to York daily, with as many as six trains per hour between 6:00 a.m. and 7:00 a.m.
 The first train of the day generally leaves at around 5:40 a.m., with trains then departing throughout the day until the last service leaves just before midnight.

 The fastest journey runs directly with no stops and lasts around 1 hour and 20 minutes.
 Longer services with one change can take up to 2 hours.

 Departure train station: The train from Sunderland to York departs from Sunderland Station in the centre of Sunderland, just a couple of minutes' walk from many of the main shopping centres and restaurants.
 Buses and trains connect the station with the suburbs and with Newcastle to the north.
 There are shops, toilets, and cash machines at Sunderland Station.

 Arrival train station: Trains from Sunderland arrive at York Station, which is close to the city centre and around 6 minutes' walk from the high street.
 You can also take a bus from outside the station.
 York Station has a taxi rank, toilets, shops, and cafés.